Meeting Carbon Budgets – 3rd Progress Report to Parliament

 - Chapter 1 – exhibits

-- Chapter 1 – Cambridge Econometrics (2011) “Review of the response of emissions to economic growth/recession in the DECC Energy Model”
+- Chapter 1 – Response of emissions to economic growth/recession (by Cambridge Econometrics)

 - Chapter 1 – AEA (2011) Comparative Review of the DECC Energy Model